 - Human Resources-Upwork

-Essential Building Blocks to Build Peer to Peer Marketplace:
+Essential Building Blocks to Build Peer-to-Peer Marketplace Software:

 Here are the concepts that drive the development of peer to peer marketplace: